Best LIVE Ammo Deals Online >>>

 The M9A3 sports a threaded barrel, but no suppressor height sights.
 Kind of confusing if you ask me.

-Also, it’s not optics-ready if you’re into that kind of thing.
+Also, it’s not optic-ready if you’re into that kind of thing (other variants are optic-ready).
 Sorry Beretta, you could have come harder than that.

 6. HK45 Compact Tactical